Yoast/developer/docs/features/schema/api.md

 add_filter( 'wpseo_schema_article_post_types', 'article_schema_for_books' );
 ```

-Note that for a post type to be able to output Article Schema, the post type needs to support having an Author.
-You can add that simply by adding this, for a givne post type `book`:
+Note that for a post type to be able to output Article schema, the post type needs to support having an Author.
+You can add that simply by adding this, for a given post type `book`:

 ```php
 add_post_type_support( 'book', 'author' );